coderaman07/100-Days-of-Code/Readme.md

 Worked on views like how the URLs will work and how the data will be prsented to the user once the user hit the website with its Unique IP address.

+## Day 26

+Created some session variables in Python for the website and allotted the users a special user name which will be compared for every particular task and operations will be performed on the basis of the user name which will be stored in session variable.

 ## Contributing

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.